NotAShelf/notashelf.dev/posts/nix-vs-docker.md

 diff -r result/ result-2/
 ```

-Or use diffoscope.
+Or use `diffoscope`.
 Regardless, the outputs will be byte-for-byte identical.
-Docker can't promise that unless you freeze the entire universe.
+Docker can't really promise that unless you freeze the entire universe.

 ## Deployment and Distribution